Skip to main content

 When prompted:

-• Press Enter to confirm
+• Confirm: Press Enter

-Start the SSH agent:
+Start SSH Agent

 powershell